your-fault-on-english-us/.github/profile/README.md

 Culpa tuya loved his son very much, and was extremely protective of him as a result, immediately coming to his rescue whenever he is in danger.

-What happened to Culpa tuya after he died in ReAwakening?
+What happened to Culpa tuya after he died in Your Fault?

 What he thinks happened is that the hyenas ate Culpa tuya's body and then gave Scar the bones.
 Later, when Scar falls, they eat him too.
 The same fate befalling two brothers.
 Which, as he points out, is very Shakespearean as well.